khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

 >A **TestTemplate** method is not a regular test case but rather a template for test cases.
 As such, it is designed to be invoked multiple times depending on the number of invocation contexts returned by the registered providers.
 Thus, it must be used in conjunction with a registered TestTemplateInvocationContextProvider extension.
 Each invocation of a test template method behaves like the execution of a regular **Test** method with full support for the same lifecycle callbacks and extensions.
 Please refer to Providing Invocation Contexts for Test Templates for usage examples.

-## Setup the maven project dependencies
+## Setup project with Maven

-Create a standard maven project and add the required dependencies into the `pom.xml` file of the project. add the JUnit 5 dependency and the dependency for testcontainers.
+Create a standard maven project and add the required test dependencies into the `pom.xml` file of the project.

 ````
 <properties>